GulcanC/VUE-1/README.md

 There are various options for fighting against a monster, there is a battle log where we can see what happened.

-With this project I practiced with: data binding interpolation v-bind event binding with v-on output lists of data with v-for conditional content with v-if, v-else
+With this project I practiced with: data binding, interpolation, v-bind, event binding with v-on, output lists of data with v-for, conditional content with v-if and v-else

 # Technologies & Techniques Used:
 •	VUE 3